 From industrial and commercial properties, to residential and student accommodation settings, we provide a range of electrical installations, maintenance, testing and repair, here at Walker Electrical.
 We are Preston’s leading electrical professionals.
 As a result, we know a lot about multiple occupancy housing and electricals.
 Including the electrical obligations that Landlords of a multiple occupancy must legally adhere to.
-As a result, we have produced this guide to the legal electrical requirements for multiple occupancy housing.
+As a result, we have produced this guide to everything you should know about the legal electrical requirements for multiple occupancy housing.

 Landlords need to meet a variety of legal requirements which will differ slightly for the field or area they are in.
 For example, a commercial landlord will have different regulations governing electrical practices when compared to a domestic, standard landlord.
 For houses with multiple occupancy, there are a number of obligations, some general and some specific.